 Tips to Avoid the Motherhood Penalty

 Stand up for fair earnings.
 Exercise your right to be fairly compensated with every step you take in the working world.
 Applying for a job?
-Do your research to learn what is a good entry-level salary.
+Do your research to learn what a good entry-level salary is.
 Offered a position?
-Learn how to ask for a signing bonus — with unemployment relatively low, employers in industries from retail to engineering may pay you to come on board.
+Learn how to ask for a signing bonus.
+Unemployment is relatively low, and employers in industries from retail to engineering may pay you to come on board.

 Change jobs.
-Women may be less likely to change jobs after becoming mothers, as switching jobs can be stressful and time off is often allotted based on seniority.
-Yet changing jobs is one way to bump up your salary.
-When you do switch, make sure you understand what is a competitive pay rate.
+Switching jobs can be stressful, and time off is often allotted based on seniority, but changing jobs is one way to bump up your salary.
+But before you do so, make sure you understand what a competitive pay rate is for the role you’re applying for.
 A growing number of states, including California, Colorado, and New York, have passed pay transparency laws that require employers to post salary ranges when they advertise job openings.

 Don’t share your status.
-It’s unlikely that you’ll be asked during a job interview if you have caregiving responsibilities, as doing so may violate federal and state laws.
-But many women casually disclose that they are parents during the interview process without thinking twice about it.
-Avoid talking about your personal life when interviewing for a job and consider that many employers examine applicants’ social media feeds during their screening process.
+It’s unlikely that your potential employer will ask you during a job interview whether you have caregiving responsibilities, as doing so may violate federal and state laws.
+But many women casually disclose that they have kids during the interview process without thinking about the consequences.
+Avoid talking about your personal life when interviewing for a job, and be aware that many employers examine applicants’ social media feeds during their screening process.

 Advocate for fair pay and families.
-Research suggests that moms in women-dominated and low-paid professions face the greatest motherhood penalty.
 To help promote equitable pay that can sustain families, you can support raising the minimum wage.
-Lifting your voice in favor of government support for affordable childcare and for mandatory paid parental/caregiver leave can also help ensure that women who want to stay in the workforce after having a child can afford to do so.
+Speaking out in favor of government support for affordable childcare and for mandatory paid parental/caregiver leave can also help ensure that women who want to stay in the workforce after having a child can afford to do so.

 The Takeaway

-Despite the fact that women are working outside the home in historic numbers, the motherhood penalty still exacts a perilous price for many women and their families.
-Acknowledging that women are financially penalized for becoming parents is a first step in fighting back against the stereotyping and discrimination that is often at the root of this problem.
+Even though women are working outside the home in historic numbers, the motherhood penalty still exacts a heavy price for many women and their families.
+Acknowledging that women are financially penalized for becoming parents is the first step in fighting back against the stereotyping and discrimination that is often at the root of this problem.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.